c0rnf13ld/PivoMap/README.md

 ```
 $ ./scan.sh -H 172.15.0.0
 ```
+* The port.sh and host.sh scripts use scan.sh as their basis

 If you want to scan the first 1,000 active ports of a specific host